 The Service Providers must use an alternate connection route to the backup NPAC and establish associations with the backup NPAC application.

-2.5.4 Backup NPAC notifies Service Providers of application availability and end of cutover quiet period on the backup NPAC
+2.5.4 LNPA notifies Service Providers of application availability and end of cutover quiet period on the backup NPAC

 When the backup NPAC application and database are on-line, processes will proceed as normal.
 The backup NPAC application will be at the same version level as the primary NPAC application.
 The NPAC SMS database will also contain the same routing information as the primary database.